 The percentage of bigoted Brexit supporters is likely to be significantly higher than 23%, because the 23% who support forced repatriation are clearly for the extreme-right fringe who actually support Naziesque political policies.

 Whatever the case, the 23% of Brexiters from the lunatic right-wing fringe were more than enough to swing the vote in favour of Brexit.
 The difference between Leave and Remain was 1.4 million.
 The ICM poll result shows that some four million Brexiters were so savagely xenophobic and right-wing that they declared support for the blatantly fascistic policy of forced repatriation.

-As I said at the beginning, not all Brexit voters were shockingly right-wing xenophobes, but the sheer number of bigoted people who support fascistic policies like forced repatriation who supported Brexit clearly and undeniably carried the vote for the Leave campaign, which is a pretty alarming fact to understand, no matter which side of the referendum debate you were on.
+As I said at the beginning, not all Brexit voters were shockingly right-wing xenophobes, but the sheer number of bigoted people who support fascistic policies like forced repatriation who voted Leave clearly and undeniably carried the vote for Brexit, which is a pretty alarming fact to understand, no matter which side of the referendum debate you were on.

 Another Angry Voice is a "Pay As You Feel" website.
 You can have access to all of my work for free, or you can choose to make a small donation to help me keep writing.
 The choice is entirely yours.